buildpacks/rfcs/text/0000-pack-package-refactor.md

 The goal of this RFC is to:
 - Reach consensus on the overall code promotion process for the `pack` repo
-- Reach consensus on a possible target structure for `pack`
+- Reach consensus on a "probable" target structure for `pack`

 The goal of this RFC is NOT:
 - to precisely define what packages we want & what their contents/functionality should be.

-#### Current structure
+### Current structure
-The current structure does not provide a standardized structure
+The current state of the `pack` repo does not provide a standardized structure, and much of the logic in the inaccessible `internal` package.
 ```
 .
 ├── builder